sagnik6969/obsidian/Programming notes/rcrm/Job Module/jobs.md

 - in admin settings => Job application form

 ##### Placement and billing:
-When a candidate is moved to placed state.
+- When a candidate is moved to placed state.
 It will appear in placement and billing section.
+- admin settings => customize invoice. => to customize the invoise.
+-